ashikali/Java-smslib-and-Rails-Integration/README.md

 			[2010-05-17 18:00:20] INFO  WEBrick::HTTPServer#start: pid=9153 port=3000

-	         Now go to firefox and IE type the URL mentioned above .
+	         Now go to firefox or IE then type the URL mentioned above .
 Give username and password as smslib

 For windows OS:
-        	 To installing smslib and SMSServerGui in windows almost same as linux .
+        	 To install smslib and SMSServerGui in windows almost same as linux .
 You can find more information to install smslib on windows from  http://smslib.org/doc/installation/ .

 From Author: